 When we permit a facility, we install air pollution control equipment to comply with federal Clean Air Act NSPS and applicable Best Available Control Technology standards.
 The control equipment includes Vapor Recovery Towers and Vapor Recovery Units, which capture methane emissions and direct them to a sales line.
 This technology allows us to recover a valuable product and reduce emissions.
 Additionally, residual storage tank emissions are controlled with vapor combustors that reduce methane emissions by 98%.
-We continue to transition away from intermittent and low bleed natural gas supplied pneumatics to air supplied pneumatics at all new production facilities and select existing pads.
-In 2022, we eliminated or replaced 322 natural gas driven pneumatic devices, which brings the total number of pneumatic devices eliminated or replaced in our operations to 6,235 since this initiative began in 2021.
+We continue to transition away from intermittent and low bleed natural gas supplied pneumatic devices to air supplied pneumatics at all new production facilities along with limiting natural gas pneumatic releases by routing to a process, sales line or combustion device.
+In 2023, we eliminated or replaced approximately 500 natural gas driven pneumatic devices, which brings the total number of pneumatic devices eliminated or replaced in our operations to approximately 6,700 since this initiative began in 2021.